thusoy/porridge/README.md

 The default parameters will be bumped regularly with new releases of porridge, thus as long as you install updates this should keep everything fresh.

+Note that to avoid DDoS itself, a Porridge instance will refuse to verify passwords encoded with parameters that are stronger than a given threshold of it's own parameters.
+This is to ensure that if you by accident try to verify a password with a time cost or memory cost in the millions, you will not have to wait for the heat death of the universe to regain control of your computer.
+But we also want to ensure that we can upgrade parameters gradually across a fleet of instances without some suddenly starting to fail, thus when you're increasing the cost parameters you should ensure you increase them with less than the `parameter_threshold`.
+The default threshold is 4, thus you'll be fine if you double parameters, but if you want to bump parameters with more than 4x you should increase `default_threshold` across your fleet first.

 FAQ
 ---